 The mighty Chicago Tribune, which has been without a regular architecture column since the January 2021 departure of longtime critic Blair Kamin, has debuted a new column dedicated to the topic penned by multihyphenate Chicago architect-journalist-educator-broadcaster-curator, Edward Keegan.
 The column will appear in the paper’s Opinion section every Sunday on a biweekly basis.
 Keegan, a Brooklyn native, recently wrote about the Boys & Girls Clubs of Chicago’s new Rusu-McCartin Club—designed by Latent, it is the organization’s first new-construction facility in decades—for RECORD.

-Published this past Sunday, Keegan’s inaugural column for the Tribune focuses on the 400 Lake Shore Drive project, where the first of two planned residential skyscrapers designed by SOM is now under-construction at the same infamous site where Santiago Calatrava’s scrapped Chicago Spire project left a superlatively large whole in the ground for nearly two decades.
+Published this past Sunday, Keegan’s inaugural column for the Tribune focuses on the 400 Lake Shore Drive project, where the first of two planned residential skyscrapers designed by SOM is now under-construction at the same infamous site where Santiago Calatrava’s scrapped Chicago Spire project left a superlatively large hole in the ground for nearly two decades.
 Keegan wonders if the second south tower will ever ultimately be realized by developer Related Midwest, considering the “more than a handful of buildings in Chicago that represent only a portion of their designer’s initial conception.”

 Photo courtesy Edward Keegan